-A total of 260 institutions from around the world took part in 2022.
+A total of 318 institutions from around the world took part in 2023.
 Osmosis was a lead engager.

-Our objective was to encourage four assigned target companies to start participating in one of CDP's reporting programs, which include Climate Change, Water Security and Deforestation.
+Our objective was to encourage three assigned target companies to start participating in one of CDP's reporting programs, which include Climate Change, Water Security and Deforestation.
 Success is measured through the percentage of companies submitting a response to CDP at the end of the disclosure period.
-We were also signatories to the efforts of other lead engagers.
+Contrarily to previous year, institutions could only lead and not be co-signatories.